NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Age of Ashes/Scarlet Triad Sneak.md

     desc: "`pf2:1` Dagger +16 (agile, thrown 10 ft., versatile s)\n__Damage__  1d4 + 4 piercing"

   - name: "Efficient Capture"
-    desc: "`pf2:3` (attack,manipulate) **Requirements** The sneak has manacles in hand and is adjacent to a creature.\n**Effect** The sneak attempts to bind the creature's wrists or ankles with the manacles.
+    desc: "`pf2:3` (attack,manipulate) **Requirements** The sneak has manacles in hand and is adjacent to a creature.\n* * *\n\n**Effect** The sneak attempts to bind the creature's wrists or ankles with the manacles.
 If the sneak succeeds at an attack roll with a +16 modifier against the target's AC, they apply the manacles."

   - name: "[[Bestiary Ability Glossary/Sneak Attack|Sneak Attack]]"
     desc: "  The scarlet triad sneak deals an extra 2d6 precision damage to [[Conditions/Off-Guard|Off-Guard]] creatures."